Multi-intention Inverse Q-learning for Interpretable Behavior Representation: Related work

-As with other parametric frameworks, L(M)V-IQL adopts a design choice that requires a prior input specifying the number of intentions.
-This deliberate decision enables precise customization and enhances the algorithm's efficiency in scenarios where intention specification is clear and well-defined.
 Last but not the least, most of the aforementioned algorithms are \textit{model-based}, relying on a known transition dynamics of the environment, whereas in many scenarios, the environment model is unknown.
-As an improvement, our algorithms can perform \textit{model-free} learning, enabling their application in a wider range of environments.
+As an improvement, HIQL can also perform \textit{model-free} learning, enabling the application in a wider range of environments.